The latest national and international news from BBC Radio 4.

 Roger McGough presents a second selection of requests for Charles Causley's poems.
 (R)

-3/3 By Laura Barton.
-Rob, a DJ at the casino, is sorting through his records for the night.
+3/3 Saturday comes and Rob, a seasoned DJ at the casino, starts sorting through his records.
 (R)

 News from BBC Radio 4.